matt-mangia/kafka-admin/README.md

 ## Run the Jar

-### Pull the configured topics & ACLs from a cluster **and print to stdout**
+### Pull the configured topics, ACLs & RoleBindings from a cluster **and print to stdout**

-Supply your connection configuration with the "-properties" or "-p" and "-dump" options to print out current topic/ACLs configuration to stdout
+Supply your connection configuration with the "-properties" or "-p" and "-dump" options to print out current topic/ACLs/RoleBindings configuration to stdout
+Note - you need to use "-r" parameter to enable the RBAC related functionality.
+Note - you need to use "-cacl" parameter to enable the Centralized ACLs related functionality.

-`java -jar <path-to-jar>  -properties <path.properties> -dump`
+`java -jar <path-to-jar>  -properties <path.properties> -dump -r -cacl`

-### Pull the configured topics & ACLs from a cluster **and write to an output file**
+### Pull the configured topics, ACLs & RoleBindings from a cluster **and write to an output file**

-Supply your connection configuration with the "-properties" or "-p", "-dump" and "-output" or "-o" options to print out current topic/ACLs configuration to a file
+Supply your connection configuration with the "-properties" or "-p", "-dump" and "-output" or "-o" options to print out current topic/ACLs/RoleBindings configuration to a file
+Note - you need to use "-r" parameter to enable the RBAC related functionality.
+Note - you need to use "-cacl" parameter to enable the Centralized ACLs related functionality.

-`java -jar <path-to-jar>  -properties <path.properties> -dump -output <path-output.yml>`
+`java -jar <path-to-jar>  -properties <path.properties> -dump -output <path-output.yml> -r -cacl`

-### Generate a Topic & ACL Plan but **do not** apply any changes
+### Generate a Topic, ACL & RoleBindings Plan but **do not** apply any changes

 Supply your connection configuration with the "-properties" or "-p" option and your topic/ACL configuration with "-config" or "-c" option to generate your topic & ACL plans
+Note - you need to use "-r" parameter to enable the RBAC related functionality.
+Note - you need to use "-cacl" parameter to enable the Centralized ACLs related functionality.

+`java -jar <path-to-jar> -properties <path.properties> -config <path-config.yml> -r -cacl`

+### Generate a Topic, ACL & RoleBindings Plan, then apply the changes

+Supply your configuration as above & adding the "-execute" option to actually execute the plans Note - you need to use "-r" parameter to enable the RBAC related functionality.
+Note - you need to use "-cacl" parameter to enable the Centralized ACLs related functionality.

-`java -jar <path-to-jar> -properties <path.properties> -config <path-config.yml>`
+`java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute -r -cacl`

-### Generate a Topic & ACL Plan, then apply the changes
+### Generate a Topic & ACL Plan, then apply the changes and allow delete topics operation

-Supply your configuration as above & adding the "-execute" option to actually execute the plans
+Supply your configuration as above & adding the "-execute -delete" options to actually execute the plans including the delete operation

-`java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute`
+`java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute -delete`